 A good alternative to BioShield Clay Paint is Farrow and Ball Paint Estate Emulsion which seemed similar to me.
 Farrow and Ball is easy to apply, just like any regular wall paint.

 Ingredients in Bioheild Clay Paint:

-Water, clay, porcelain clay, chalk, alcohol ester (as a binder, this is the PVA), cellulose, pigments, preservatives.
+Water, clay, porcelain clay, chalk, alcohol ester (as a binder, this is the PVA), cellulose, pigments, and preservatives.

 Ingredients in BioShield Solvent-Free Wall Paint:

 Water, chalk, asbestos-free talcum, titanium dioxide, polyphosphate (a water softener), cellulose, alcohol ester, sodium hydroxide, and preservatives.